jeremyhilado/seir-224-project-2/readme.md

 - No pre-loaded `create-react-app` files or code.

 ## Necessary Deliverables
-#### A README with the following:
+#### A Professional README

-**Refer to the [project worksheet](/project-worksheet.md) file in this repo for structuring your README.**
+- Refer to this [blog](https://medium.com/@meakaakka/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3) as a great resource on how to create a readme.

 ###### For the proposal:
-- A collection of wireframes - hand-drawn or digitally created - outlining the important pages of your site, as well as the critical states of your project, drawing a component hierarchy would be a great way to indicate which components need state and which components need props.
-- A proposal including:
-	- A description of the project you'll be building with the objective described in non-technical language.
-	- An explanation of the major problems you plan to face while implementing this app.
-	- An explanation of how you foresee yourself solving the aforementioned problems.
-	- A visual of your component hierarchy.
-	- A link to the API you plan to use.
-	- A section clearly defining MVP and POST MVP.
-	- If you plan on incorporating a component library, include a link in your proposal.
+**Refer to the [project worksheet](/project-worksheet.md) file in this repo for structuring your Proposal.**

 #### For the project:
 - A git repository hosted on GitHub, with a link to your hosted project, and **frequent** commits dating back to the very beginning of the project (YOUR APP SHOULD BE LOCATED IN A SEPARATE STANDING REPO.
 DO NOT build your app in this repository.
 YOU MUST initiate a new repo on your GitHub account.)